Nexus Standard for Wholesale Sales - Effective Sept. 1, 2015

-The economic nexus standard applies only to apportionable income, which includes income derived from various service activities and royalty income.
-Under the new economic nexus standards, new apportionment method uses only the sales factor for these businesses applies to apportionable income for these businesses.
+The economic nexus standard applies to apportionable income, which includes income derived from apportionable activities.
+Under the apportionment method effective June 2010 only the receipts factor for these businesses applies to apportionable income for these businesses.

 A single-factor apportionment formula based on sales is adopted for apportionable income.
 Taxable income is determined by multiplying a taxpayer’s apportionable income times the receipts factor.